ziapeltagames/lavender-hack/WILDERNESS.md

 I'm debating adding something like a spotlight system on a miss result.
 The spotlight would be a reminder to ask a player questions about their character, and make sure that more quiet players have the spotlight (if they want it).
 There may also be a mechanical benefit to being in the spotlight, such as gaining advantage on certain rolls.
 I like the idea of having something like that included in events.

-# Exploration
+# Exploration and Travel

-Exploration is moving to a new hex the characters haven't been to before.
+**Exploration** is moving to a new hex the characters haven't been to before.
 Since it is a new hex, there is a chance the characters get lost.
 One character is nominated as a **scout**.
 The player of the scouting character makes a **Wis test**.
 On a success, the characters arrive at the desired hex, as normal.
 Remember that bad weather requires this roll be made with disadvantage!

 On a failure, they have temporarily become lost, and end up in a random hex.
 The scout player should roll a d6.
 On a 1-4, the characters end up back where they started.
 On a 5, they veer left, ending up in the hex left of where they desired.
 On a 6, they veer right, ending up in the hex to the right of where they desired.
 In each case, the target hex remains unexplored, but the characters know where they are after the watch.

+When characters **travel** through hexes they have already visited, they may move through two hexes in one watch.
+Scout checks are not needed.

 ## Blather

 In the old AD&D 1E game, there was an involved procedure for becoming lost, whereby the GM secretly tracked where characters were, and players kind of fumbled about in the dark.
 I found it more fun in principal than in practice.
 Here, becoming lost primarily sacrifices time.

-# Travel

-When characters travel through hexes they have already visited, they may move through two hexes in one watch.
-Scout checks are not needed.
+## Encumbrance

+If one or more characters in the party are encumbered, it takes **two watches to explore** and only **one hex may be traveled** through each turn.

 # Search